SheetaI/archinstall-vm/README.md

  - **Done!**

 # Important:
-  This installer is designed to autoloop download of packages if your internet gets disconnected suddenly in the midst of installation.
-So don't worry if   you've read something like "reinstalling".
-It's just making sure everything is properly downloaded & installed.
+  This installer is designed to autoloop download of packages if you encountered some errors or internet disconnection while installing.